encode/httpx/docs/compatibility.md

 In our documentation we prefer the uppercased versions, such as `codes.NOT_FOUND`, but also provide lower-cased versions for API compatibility with `requests`.

-Requests includes various synoynms for status codes that HTTPX does not support.
+Requests includes various synonyms for status codes that HTTPX does not support.

 ## Streaming responses